Also called flaccid child syndrome, it is a condition of decreased muscle tone caused by many situations.

 - Decreased muscle tone; the muscles feel soft.

-- Ability to extend the limb beyond its normal limit.
+- Ability to extend the limb beyond its standard limit.

-- Inability to acquire motor skills in milestones of development (such as holding the head without parental support, turning around, sitting without support, walking).
+- Inability to acquire motor skills in development milestones (such as holding the head without parental support, turning around, sitting without permission, and walking).

 - Feeding problems (inability to suck or chew for prolonged periods).